 The same blockchain networks are used for deposits, see this article for the network per asset.
 Note that only one and the native chain are supported for all assets.

 Articles in this section

-- How do I withdraw (send) digital currency to an external wallet?
+- Withdrawal (send) digital currency to an external wallet

 - Why has the digital currency that I sent to my external wallet not arrived yet?

 - Why do I pay a fee for the Terra Luna Classic tax burn?

 - What are the risks of withdrawing crypto assets?